Showing posts with label Mounds. Show all posts

 Coming Home

-Like the native peoples who lived near Pharr Mounds cultures around the world and across time built monuments and lasting memorials.
-Mounds like these are some of the earliest remaining monuments in North America.
+Like the native peoples who lived near the Pharr Mounds, cultures around the world and throughout time have built monuments and lasting memorials.
+Mounds like these are among the earliest surviving monuments in North America.

-Modern Chickasaw feels a strong bond with Pharr Mounds and considers them sacred.
+Modern Chickasaws feel a strong bond with Pharr Mounds and consider them sacred.
 Many return here as a part of a pilgrimage to their ancestral homeland.

-"I am astounded by the levels of the science of spirituality, and community and organization evident in the creation and existence of Pharr Mounds and how it related to the larger region.
+"I am astounded by the levels of the science of spirituality, community, and organization evident in the creation and existence of Pharr Mounds, and how it relates to the larger region.
 I am proud of my ancestors."

 Kirk Perry